A Reactive Power Market for the Future Grid: Results

 \subsection{Market Response to Increasing DG Penetration}

 In this section we investigate the behaviour of the reactive power market for a range of DG penetration of 5\% to 160\% obtained from the modified IEEE-123 bus.
-This corresponds to a DG energy penetration range of 0.5\% to 35\%.
+This corresponds to a DG energy penetration range of 0.5\% to 35\%, meaning 35\% of the total daily load is served by local PV generation and the remaining serviced by imports from transmission grid.
 All inverters were assumed to have a PF limit of 0.9.
 By monitoring Q prices and production as DGs are added, we show that our market is capable of utilizing and incentivizing Q-generation from DGs at a high penetration.

 Figure~\ref{fig:penetration_graph} shows the variation in $\bar{\mu}_j^Q$ and Q revenue, as a function of the DG penetration.
 It is clear that $\bar{\mu}_j^Q$ remains relatively constant even as the DG penetration increases from 5\% to 160\%.
-We also observe that the Q-revenue ratio remains relatively steady around 5\%.
-As DG-penetration changes in the range of 5\% to 160\%, the Q-revenue ratio declines hovers around 4-5\%, before increasing to 6\% as DG penetration increases to 160\%.
+We also observe that the Q-revenue ratio remains relatively steady around 5\% meaning the importance of the reactive power market to DGs' revenue does not degrade.
 Figure~\ref{fig:PQutil_day} shows the DG-Q and DG-P utilization over the course of a day, for a DG penetration of 160\% (equivalent to a DG energy penetration of 35\%).
-When solar generation peaks around mid-day, almost 100\% of real power load can be met with local generation.
+In this scenario, when solar generation peaks around mid-day, almost 100\% of real power load can be met with local generation.
 This saturation in real power means that any additional DG capacity added to the grid will be used for meeting reactive power load.
 This shift, wherein DGs move from supplying primarily real power to reactive power, results in an increase in Q-revenue ratio.
 This is seen in Fig.~\ref{fig:penetration_graph}, by the Q-revenue ratio inflection point at high DG penetration.
 Notably, even at this high penetration, the reactive power price $\bar{\mu}_j^Q$ remains steady.
 Together, these results show that as more DGs are added, they can support the grid's real and reactive power needs without hurting the revenue potential of other DGs.
+This result may be due to power factor flexibility creating a dynamic supply of reactive power.
+As added DGs increase the overall supply of reactive power, prices can only drop so low before DGs choose to increase their power factors to sell in the real power market and vice versa.
+As the real and reactive power markets are cleared together, the two are interdependent such that a stable real power market promotes the stability of the reactive power market.
 In this way, our market maintains consistent payouts for reactive power, and can support the grid as it transitions to high DER penetration.